 Especially when it comes to traveling to stay overnight together, I think that you’d undoubtedly have sex.

-The nuances that we have seen thus far involving comparison to other possible situations could not be expressed.
+The nuances that we have seen thus far involving comparison to other possible situations cannot be expressed with the particle に.
 The particle と helps establish the “when it comes to…” interpretation.
-In other words, we are focusing on situation with these speech patterns.
+In other words, we are focusing on the situation with these speech patterns.
 In Ex.
-31, the speaker uses に to simply illustrate a change in president from and what that president might do once in office.
-You wouldn’t be able to make a statement like “When it comes to be being the president, you don’t have any time to waste.”
-This sort of sentence would require one of the patterns in this lesson withと instead.
+31, the speaker uses に to simply illustrate a change in president and what that president might do once in office.

 When Moon (Jae-in) becomes president, I wonder what sort of policies he’ll issue.